aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/createmultilayerpdffirstapproach/_index.md

 ---
-title: Create Multilayer PDF First Approach
+title: Create Multilayer PDF File First Approach
 linktitle: Create Multilayer PDF First Approach
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to create multilayer PDF documents using the First Approach with Aspose.PDF for .NET.
+description: Learn how to create multilayer PDF file using the First Approach with Aspose.PDF for .NET.
 Add text, images, and more to enhance your PDFs.
 type: docs
 weight: 70
 url: /net/programming-with-document/createmultilayerpdffirstapproach/
 ---

-In this tutorial, we will guide you through the process of creating a multilayer PDF using the first approach with Aspose.PDF for .NET.
-This approach allows you to add multiple layers to your PDF document.
+In this tutorial, we will guide you through the process of creating a multilayer PDF file using the first approach with Aspose.PDF for .NET.
+This approach allows you to add multiple layers to your PDF file.
 Follow the step-by-step guide below:

 ## Step 1: Initialize the PDF document